 Output

-Click the “Create” button, you will see something like the image below.
+Click the “Create” button.
+You will see something like the image below.

 If you tried to upload an invalid image file, for example a PDF file.
 It will show an error message.